twrobinson/cug25-uenv/docs/tutorial.md

 ```

 !!! note ""
     :exclamation: Replace `<cscsusername>` with the username provided to you by CSCS staff.
+Note that the passwords end with a trailing minus sign!

 ### System Architecture